HakimiX/BusinessIntelligence/Assignment6/Assignment6.md

 ## Part 1

-Compared to last assignment, the added variable decreases the absolute error with 87% difference in training data and 79% difference in test data
+Compared to last assignment, the added variable decreases the absolute error.
+87% difference in training data and 79% difference in testing data.

 Last Assignment MAE

 `Training data: 4482.32480631`
 `Test data:  4366.59123274`